dgzlopes/testing-with-grafana-cloud/README.md

 4. Copy the Slug and the Region.

 **How do I create a Grafana Cloud API key?**
 With a [Grafana Cloud Access Policy](https://grafana.com/docs/grafana-cloud/security-and-account-management/authentication-and-permissions/access-policies/).
-Make sure that you configured the minimun required scopes:
+Make sure that you configure the minimun required scopes:
 - stacks:read
 - stacks:write
 - subscriptions:read